-Following our study of Of Mice and Men, students will synthesize information from various nonfiction sources about the historical context of the novel.
+Following our study of To Kill a Mockingbird, students will synthesize information from various nonfiction sources, including Just Mercy, and for an argument about the historical context of the novel.
 Students will develop an expository synthesis essay, learning how to choose apt and specific textual details and how to organize the information coherently.
 Students will continue to practice the writing process and develop their independent revision skills.